OfficeDev/Microsoft-Teams-Samples/samples/msgext-action-preview/csharp/README.md

 Bot Framework v4 Teams Messaging Extension Action Preview sample.

 This Messaging Extension has been created using [Bot Framework](https://dev.botframework.com).
- - It shows how to create a simple card based on parameters entered by the user from a Task Module.
+- Experience a comprehensive sample app that demonstrates the use of action previews in Teams Messaging Extensions with Bot Framework v4.
- - It also displays the scenario where a Bot sends messages on behalf of a User.
-Attributing the message to that user can help with engagement and showcase a more natural interaction flow.
+- It features card creation from user input, seamless bot messaging on behalf of users, and showcases an engaging interaction flow within Microsoft Teams.

  ## Included Features
 * Bots